 This phase covers pretty much every other partnership.
 A few years on tour together and there aren’t many more surprises.
 We play together.
 We eat together.
 We live together from hotel room to hotel room.
 We apply each other’s sunscreen occasionally.
 Either the trust is there or it isn’t.
 Watching teams who’ve played together for some time, you can come to expect certain behaviors.
 Some bicker and yell at each other, others stay calm, but it’s always familiar.
 Performance in this phase can fluctuate greatly with many ups and downs, but generally the teams that make it through the hard times come out much stronger in the long run.
 One of my favorite examples of an old married couple is Poland’s Piotr Kantor and Bartosz Losiak.
-Even though they are one of the youngest teams on tour (both 25), they’ve been playing together for over seven years.
+Even though they are one of the youngest teams on tour (both 26), they’ve been playing together for a decade.
 From the outside, you can barely notice if they even speak to each other and yet they always seem to be on the same wavelength and have one of the most dynamic and surprising offenses out there.
-They came away with the silver in Gstaad, and the three other finalist teams (Germany, USA and Brazil) were in at least their third season together, proving that spending time to develop your team does pay off.

 And then the cycle begins anew.
 Every beach volleyball player in the world is in a volleyball relationship, hopefully our romantic partners are alright with sharing.

 Beach elite head to China for crucial four-star action

 Youth Olympians become youngest ever World Tour winners

 The week in the sands of the world